karldyson/dnsimple-go/README.md

 The DS record will then be created from the DNSKEY and submitted to the API.

+If the DS is being deleted, and is the last DS record, the user will be warned, as this will result in the domain becoming insecure due to the chain of trust being broken.

+Again, this behaviour can be overridden with the -force flag

 ## Caveats

 My first go at go.
 No pun intended.
 Might be awful.
 Might indeed eat your cat.